METS-Programme/ugandaemr-usermanual/chapter4.md

  # Upgrading UgandaEMR
-## Upgrading with new version of AIJAR module
+## Upgrading with new version of a module
 ## Upgrading with a new WAR file
 1. Clean up the existing installation by:
   * Delete the openmrs.war and openmrs folder in the directory C:\Program Files\UgandaEMR\apache-tomcat\webapps